On theories of random variables: On results of Rose, Rosser and Chang

-On the other hand, by \fref{rmk:InfImpl} and finiteness of formal deduction, \fref{prp:LukCmplFinPrem} may fail for infinite sets of premises.
-We can still prove a weaker statement:

 \begin{prp} Let $\cS$ be a Łukasiewicz logic, and let $\Sigma \subseteq \cS$.
 Then $\Sigma$ is consistent if and only if it has a model. \end{prp} \begin{proof} One direction is by soundness.
 For the other, assume that $\Sigma$ has no model.
-Then by \fref{lem:LukCpct} there are $n$ and $\varphi_i \in \Sigma$ such that letting $\psi = 1 \dotminus n\varphi_0 \dotminus \ldots \dotminus n\varphi_{m-1}$ we have $\models \psi$.
+Then by \fref{lem:LukCpct} there are $n$ and $\varphi_i \in \Sigma$ such that letting $\psi = 1 \dotminus n\varphi_0 \dotminus \ldots \dotminus n\varphi_{m-1}$ we have $\vDash \psi$.
 By \fref{fct:LukCmpl} we have $\vdash \psi$, and by Modus Ponens $\Sigma \vdash 1$.
 By \fref{fct:LukCmpl} we also have $\vdash \varphi \dotminus 1$ for every formula $\varphi$, so $\Sigma \vdash \varphi$ and $\Sigma$ is contradictory. \end{proof}

-Unfortunately, this result is still not precisely what we need, and we shall require the following modifications: \begin{enumerate} \item We wish to allow non-free logics, i.e., logics which are not necessarily freely generated from a set of atomic propositions.
+Unfortunately, this is not quite what we need, and we shall require the following modifications: \begin{enumerate} \item We wish to allow non-free logics, i.e., logics which are not necessarily freely generated from a set of atomic propositions.
 In particular, such logics need not be well-founded (i.e., we may have an infinite sequence $\{\varphi_n\}_{n\in\bN}$ such that each $\varphi_{i+1}$ is a ``proper sub-formula'' of $\varphi_i$). \item The set of connectives $\{\neg,\dotminus\}$ is not full in the sense of \cite{BenYaacov-Usvyatsov:CFO}.
-We would therefore like to introduce an additional unary connective, denoted $\half$, which consists of multiplying the truth value by one half. \end{enumerate}
+We should therefore like to introduce an additional unary connective, denoted $\half$, which consists of multiplying the truth value by one half. \end{enumerate}